LaunchCodeEducation/linux/content/bash-streams-redirection-pipe/walkthrough/redirect-stdin/index.md

 date: 2022-04-08T13:54:05-05:00
 draft: false
 weight: 115
-originalAuthor: <no value> # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
-reviewer: # to be set by the page reviewer
-reviewerGitHub: # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

 ## Redirect `STDIN`

-So far we have given our `bash` commands input in two ways:
+So far you have given `bash` commands input in two ways:

 1. as command arguments
 1. via converting `STDOUT` from a preceding command into `STDIN` using the pipe operator

-These are the two ways we expect to work with `STDIN` in this course.
+These are the two ways you should expect to work with `STDIN` in this course.

 However, there are additional ways you can provide input to `bash` commands.